SrishtiSinha2003/Student-Assistant/README.md

-# Student Assistant
+### 🧠 Smart Student Assistant

-A smart Flask-based web application designed to assist students in career planning, resume evaluation, and study plan generation using machine learning models.
+An intelligent assistant that helps students by providing:

 ## 🚀 Features